rakesh-ravi-shankar/blob/README.md

 Use the arrow keys to move the player.
 Hitting a same colored bot increases the size of the player.
 Hitting a different colored bot decreases the size of the player.
-If player size disappears, you lose!
+If the player disappears, you lose!